 Solution: If you are a little mechanical you should be able to handle cleaning your carburetor.
 Clean the carburetor by taking it apart and using carburetor cleaner to clean the carburetor including the float bowl and needle.

 You can find steps for cleaning your carburetor here.
 If your carburetor is too dirty to clean adequately, you should replace it.

-A Hustler mower will not start with a bad battery, loose cables or corroded terminals.
-Loose cables or a bad connection are often the problem with a mower not starting.
+A Hustler mower will not start with a bad battery, loose cables, or corroded terminals.
+Loose cables or a bad connection are often the problems with a mower not starting.
 This is due to the cables coming loose from the bouncing and vibration of the mower.